rinkashimikito/ui_improvement_proposal/README.md

   * replacing View Engine and all Razor views will take quite a lot of time
   * devs have to be comfortable with React (but see the last pro)
   * there are ways of UI testing react components but it's not straightforward

+If we refactor views rendering this will become less valuable or even redundant.
+The website is simple enough to run without extra layer on the top of the view components.

 ### Testing utilities
 Updating front end framework will require testing utilities.
 There is a plenty of them but for React the best would be probably Jest (https://facebook.github.io/jest) and/or Enzyme (http://airbnb.io/enzyme).
 The decision about test framework should be preceded by a spike story.